Dave Menne

-David Jeremy Menne (born July 29, 1974) is an American mixed martial artist.
+David Jeremy Menne (born July 29, 1974) is an American retired mixed martial artist.
 He was the first ever UFC Middleweight Champion and has also competed for Cage Rage, Bellator, Shooto, ADCC and RINGS.

 Background

-Menne was born in Minneapolis, Minnesota and grew up in Forest Lake, Minnesota, attending Forest Lake Area High School where he excelled in Wrestling.
-Menne continued Wrestling at the collegiate level at the University of Iowa while studying philosophy.
+Menne was born in Minneapolis, Minnesota and grew up in Forest Lake, Minnesota, attending Forest Lake Area High School where he excelled in wrestling.
+Menne continued wrestling at the collegiate level at the University of Iowa while studying philosophy.
 He found Muay Thai while in Santa Fe, New Mexico before returning to Minnesota to train at the Minnesota Martial Arts Academy in Shooto.

 Mixed martial arts career

 Early career

 Menne made his professional mixed martial arts debut in 1997 and compiled a record of 23-5-1 with notable wins over Dennis Hallman, Jutaro Nakao, Chris Lytle, and also fought to a draw against Shonie Carter.
 After Menne lost to Kiyoshi Tamura at the 1999 Rings: King of Kings tournament, he signed with the UFC.